iluvjava/Maths/Notebook 2.0/AMATH 503/Laplace Transform Generalized.md

 Previously we had the theory for Laplace Transform, now we will be interested in practicing it with some good examples.

+And then we move to inverse Laplace Transform

 ---
 ### **Intro**

 Examples for Laplace Transform.

+And Inverse Laplace Transform.

 ---
 ### **A very General Example**